lavoneharris/Artifact-Collecting/README.md

 <h2>Types of Email Artifacts</h2>
 1. <strong>Sending Email</strong> - Where the email actually came from (even if spoofed).<br />
-2. Subject Line - Subject of the email.<br />
+2.  <strong>Subject Line</strong> - Subject of the email.<br />
-3. Recipent(s) Email Address - Identifies which mailboxes have received the email.<br />
+3.  <strong>Recipent(s) Email Address</strong> - Identifies which mailboxes have received the email.<br />
-4. Sender Server IP & Reverse DNS - the address of the server that has sent the email.
+4.  <strong>Sender Server IP & Reverse DNS</strong> - the address of the server that has sent the email.
 When the IP is found we could do a reverse DNS search using MCToolbox.<br />
-5. Reply-To Address -  email address that will receive any replies to the original email.
+5.  <strong>Reply-To Address</strong> -  email address that will receive any replies to the original email.
 Value maybe different than the sending address depending if the address was spoofed for example “support@nike.com” replies would go to that address (attacker cant access that).
 So, they insert a email address they can actually access for example replies go to “pureevil@outlook.com”.<br />
-6. Date & Time - Date and Time email was sent.<br />
+6.  <strong>Date & Time</strong> - Date and Time email was sent.<br />
 <br />
 <h2>Types of File Artifacts</h2>
-1. Attachment Name - File name and extension of potentially malicous file.<br />
+1.  <strong>Attachment Name</strong> - File name and extension of potentially malicous file.<br />
-2. SHA-256 Value - The hash value of the poetnetially malicious file.
+2.  <strong>SHA-256 Value</strong> - The hash value of the poetnetially malicious file.
 To check the repuation of the file we can use online tools like VirusTotal and Talos File Repuattion.<br />
 <br />
 <h2>Types of File Artifacts</h2>
-1. Full Urls - Url of the HyperLink.<br />
+1.  <strong>Full Urls</strong> - Url of the HyperLink.<br />
-2. Root Domain - Not totally necessary but can help to show if the site has been created for malicious acts or if it is a compromised website.<br />
+2.  <strong>Root Domain</strong> - Not totally necessary but can help to show if the site has been created for malicious acts or if it is a compromised website.<br />

 <br />